EPUB Metadata and Publisher Checklist

 Should I reuse one identifier across all editions?

-Use a deliberate identifier strategy per edition and platform requirements.
+Use a deliberate identifier strategy for each edition and platform.
 Avoid accidental reuse that creates catalog conflicts.

 When should I rerun metadata checks?

-After any change to title, author naming, language, identifier, publisher, or major structural export settings.
+After any change to title, author naming, language, identifier, publisher, or major export settings.

 Sources and Claim Checks